SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/cli.md

 Additionally, the CLI prompts the user to confirm that, after seeing what plugins were able to load and how long the testing process should take, they still wish to continue with testing.
-If the user confirms, the cli will tell the [testing](testing/testing.md) module to begin testing.
+If the user confirms, the CLI will tell the [tester](tester.md) to begin testing.